IviFoundation/IviOrganization/IviCredentials/CredentialSummary.md

 - Executive Vault --- all credentials owned by President or TC Chair
 - Fiscal Vault -- all credentials owned by President and Treasurer
 - General Vault -- all other credentials.
 These are owner by Pres/TC Chair and are released individually by an executive for use by someone.
-- Perhaps other vaults as needed (maybe we have a web vault with DNS registration, website, …?).
-Especially for things that require less security.
+- Other vaults if none of the above categories work (for example we may need a web vault with DNS registration, website credentials, …?).
+Especially useful for things that do not require restricted access.